phHank/ptBank/backend/README.md

 ```

 ## Authenication and Security
-This app is not protect against brute force password guessing or the like.
+This app is not protected against brute force password guessing or the like.
 It is recommended to install Django-Axes or to at least implement Captcha, or better yet MFA to beef up security.
 As this is only a proof of concept, the use of JWT's was fit for purpose.